 Check it out on Apple’s App Store.

 That’s everything for this update, get in touch if you have any questions.
-If you have any feature requests, add them to our public board and we’ll take a look.
+If you have any feature requests, add them to our public board.

 If you’re on our company or enterprise plan, contact your dedicated account manager for more details.
 We release product updates like this every month, so sign up to the newsletter below if you’d like to be notified.
 In the meantime, have fun prototyping!